colebrookson/eeb-r-manual/content/markdown/00-getting-started/00-03-the-file-ecosystem.md

 ## `.Rproj`

 The last important file you'll use once you're more familiar with R is the `.rproj` file.
 This file formats an R Project, which is a component of ensuring a reproducible analysis.
-This file acts to store information about your R Project, as well as point to the directory you have stored your analysis in.
+This file acts to store information about your R Project #|# LINK TO PROJECTS #|#, as well as point to the directory you have stored your analysis in.
 This file can also be used as a shortcut for opening the project directly from the filesystem.
 More about this file type can be found in R Projects.